COASTAL GRIZZLY BEAR TOUR

 The Khutzeymateen Grizzly Bear Sanctuary

-Situated in the traditional territory of the Gits’ii First Nation, the Sanctuary was created in 1994, and was the first protected area in Canada designed specifically to protect grizzlies and the ecosystems that support them.
+Situated in the traditional territory of the Gits’ii First Nation, the 45,000 hectare Sanctuary was created in 1994, and was the first protected area in Canada designed specifically to protect grizzlies and the ecosystems that support them.
 Located in a spectacular glacial fjord with a vibrant estuary, multiple salmon streams, and flanked by old-growth temperate rainforest, an estimated 50-60 grizzly bears are known to depend on this special place.
 This represents one of the densest populations of grizzly bears in Canada.
-At 45,000 hectares, the Khutzeymateen truly is, as one author put it, the “fortress of the grizzly.”
+As one author described it, the Khutzeymateen truly is the “fortress of the grizzly.”

 Your Guide – Tim Irvin

-As a biologist and guide, Tim has been leading adventures for people in the Great Bear Rainforest since 2002.
+As guide with a Masters in Ecology, Tim has been leading adventures for people in the Great Bear Rainforest since 2002.
 He is a Level 3 guide with the Commercial Bear Viewing Association of BC.
 With his knowledge of coastal ecosystems and species, Tim strives to share his love of the rainforest with his guests to provide extraordinary experiences they will never forget.

 Testimonials